History of Sean Hannity in Timeline

 Conservative Victory: Defeating Obama's Radical Agenda

-2010: Hannity claims 'Climategate' exposed global warming as a myth
+2010: Hannity says 'Climategate' exposed global warming as a myth

-In 2010, Sean Hannity released his third book, "Conservative Victory: Defeating Obama's Radical Agenda."
+In 2010, Sean Hannity wrote and released his book "Conservative Victory: Defeating Obama's Radical Agenda", which became a New York Times best-selling book.

 Conservative Victory: Defeating Obama's Radical Agenda